kawa-analytics/kawa-documentation/README.md

 ## 1 User management and permissions

-Users in KAWA have a global profile that applies across all workspaces and some worksapce related permissions.
+Users in KAWA have a global profile that applies across all workspaces and some workspace related permissions.

 ### 1.1 Authentication